davidcuadrado/S4.01IntroSpring-Niivell1/README.md

 📄 Description

-This project serves as an introduction to Spring Boot, demonstrating how to build a basic web application with database access using JPA.
+This project provides an introduction to Spring Boot, focusing on building a web application that responds to GET requests, optionally accepting a single parameter.

 💻 Technologies Used